-A plethora of libraries are available for Java in HPC environments including many MPI implementations; Guillermo et al. [14] discuss the performance of some of these frameworks in HPC environments.
-MPJ-Express [15] and JaMP [16] are popular pure Java implementation of the MPI standard.
+A plethora of libraries are available for Java in HPC environments including many MPI implementations; Guillermo et al. [22] discuss the performance of some of these frameworks in HPC environments.
+MPJ-Express [23] and JaMP [24] are popular pure Java implementation of the MPI standard.
 In our work, we used OpenMPI's Java bindings to develop the MPI applications.
 Our preliminary studies showed OpenMPI performed the best among the available Java MPI implementations.
-Rajesh et al. [17] discusses actor-based frameworks to exploit the multicore machines and Flink uses actor model for handling concurrency.
+Rajesh et al. [25] discusses actor-based frameworks to exploit the multicore machines and Flink uses actor model for handling concurrency.
 Java Garbage Collection (GC) plays a vital role in HPC Java applications because of the slowest parallel tasks dominating the performance.
-Maria et al. [18] shows how to optimize the Java GC in multicore NUMA machines.
-Research on improving Spark performance by introducing its own memory management and cache handing system is being done in Project Tungsten [19], which aims to greatly reduce the usage of java objects and to reduce Spark's memory footprint.
+Maria et al. [26] shows how to optimize the Java GC in multicore NUMA machines.
+Research on improving Spark performance by introducing its own memory management and cache handing system is being done in Project Tungsten [27], which aims to greatly reduce the usage of java objects and to reduce Spark's memory footprint.

-Reaching high performance on multicore clusters using hybrid execution model of threads and processes is presented in [20], [21], [22].
+Much research has been done on how to get better performance on multicore clusters using hybrid execution model of threads and processes [28], [29], [30].
 They discuss the performance across NUMA sockets, as well as how threads and processes perform in conjunction.
 In this work, we apply these techniques in the context of machine learning algorithms to get scalable performance.

-Because of the high number of cores available in multicore nodes, hybrid communication models involving shared memory communication and network communication are preferred.
+Because of the high number of cores available in multicore

+nodes, hybrid communication models involving shared memory communication and network communication are preferred.
 In these models, the tasks within a node first communicate using shared memory and then the results are forwarded to other nodes in the cluster.
-Previous work by the authors [8] focused on improving the collective communications for Java machine learning algorithms using this hybrid approach.
+Previous work by the authors [2] focused on improving the collective communications for Java machine learning algorithms using this hybrid approach.

-Hadoop became the first widely used system for big data processing and it uses a disk based communication among tasks with HDFS.
+Hadoop [31] became the first widely used system for big data processing and it uses a disk based communication among tasks with HDFS.
 Hadoop offers only the Map and Reduce dataflow operations.
-The later systems such as Twister [23], Spark, Flink and Google Cloud Dataflow [1] are using inmemory and network communications among the tasks and are offering a rich set of data-flow operations compared to Hadoop.
+The later systems such as Twiste [32], Spark, Flink and Google Cloud Dataflow [7] are using inmemory and network communications among the tasks and are offering a rich set of data-flow operations compared to Hadoop.
 Bacause of the way communication is handled Spark and Flink, they are much closer to MPI in run-time and can use the advanced communication features in MPI.

 These big data frameworks follow the dataflow model and the equivalent of collective communications in MPI are implemented as dataflow operators.
-These implementations are elegant but inefficient compared to the optimized collective communication algorithms implemented in MPI [24], [25].
-Recent work by the authors [9] have improved communications of Apache Storm streaming framework with classical collective algorithms found in MPI implementations.
-Harp [26] is a collective communication framework developed for Hadoop to speed up the machine learning applications.
-There has being efforts to bring HPC enhancements such as RDMA [27] ASDAto big data frameworks and these have given excellent performance in HPC environments.
+These implementations are elegant but inefficient compared to the optimized collective communication algorithms implemented in MPI [33], [34].
+Recent work by the authors [3] have improved communications of Apache Storm streaming framework with classical collective algorithms found in MPI implementations.
+Harp [35] is a collective communication framework developed for Hadoop to speed up the machine learning applications.
+There has being efforts to bring HPC enhancements such as RDMA [36] to big data frameworks and these have given excellent performance in HPC environments.

-Our findings are in the spirit of HPC-ABDS (the High Performance Computing enhanced Apache Big Data Stack) [28] and help establish a Big Data - HPC convergence approach [29].
+Our findings are in the spirit of HPC-ABDS (the High Performance Computing enhanced Apache Big Data Stack) [37] and help establish a Big Data - HPC convergence approach [1].